 To my surprise and amazement, it is actually quite simple to make a pliable tortilla using only flaxseeds, water, and a bit of heat, and the flaxseed tortillas holds up well to being filled.
 Despite my finding, I more often made the flaxseed tortillas with eggs because I found them to be quicker and easier for me to make.
 Plus, I have hens, and almost always have a surplus of fresh eggs to use up.

 Interestingly enough, though, people started writing me about how happy they were to have found my recipe for egg-free flaxseed tortillas, so I decided to start experimenting with them again.
 Part of the reason that it took me longer to make the egg-free tortillas was that I had been using too much water.
-Once I realised that I didn’t need nearly as much water as I had been using, I found that I could very quickly make the flaxseed tortillas.
+Once I realized that I didn’t need nearly as much water as I had been using, I found that I could very quickly make the flaxseed tortillas.
 What’s more, I also found that I could make a dough out of the mixture that could be rolled between two layers of parchment or wax paper into thin sheets that could be cut into different shapes.

-When making a tortilla, of course, that isn’t really necessary, because you can just push the mixture into the bottom of your pan and you end up with a beautifully circular tortilla, perfect for the filling of your choice.
+When making a tortilla, of course, that isn’t really necessary, because you can just push the mixture into the bottom of your pan and you end up with a beautiful circular tortilla, perfect for the filling of your choice.
 My real reason for wanting to better manipulate the mixture was that I also realised that when baked, my tortillas actually get crispy, just like the tortilla chips and taco shells that I so missed while eating a progressively more paleo type diet.

 Because of the high fat content in flaxseeds, I have never had problems with the tortilla mixture sticking to my pans.
 The mixture is very forgiving, and, when baked crispy and paired up with a good homemade salsa or guacamole, actually has a texture and flavor pretty similar to the corn variety.
 Really!